Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Conclusion

 We have also considered the dynamical properties of the model in the presence of the quenched disorder caused by multiple-environment storage in the synapses.
 In this case, the free-energy landscape probed by the clump moving through space is rough.
 As soon as the number of units exceeds a few hundreds or even tens, the diffusion of the clump appears to be severely hindered by the free energy barriers, especially in 1 dimension.
-In most cases the system remains stuck in a position that corresponds to a local minimum of the free energy, as soon as the number of units is larger than a few hundreds or even tens.
-This freezing of the clump motion, predicted by the analytical study of the statistics of the free-energy landscape, was corroborated by Monte-Carlo simulations.
+This effect, predicted by the analytical study of the statistics of the free-energy landscape, is corroborated by Monte Carlo simulations.
 It is found to be very robust to changes in the parameters $f$, $w$, $c$.
-Therefore, noise alone cannot make the clump move across space in a given environment, and additionnal mechanisms must be taken into account.
+Therefore, noise alone is not enough for an efficient motion of the clump, and additional mechanisms must be taken into account.
 This point had already been underlined by Hopfield in a recent model for mental exploration in the hippocampus \cite{Hopfield10}.
-This behavior is reminiscent of the clustering effect predicted by Tsodyks \& Sejnowski \cite{TsodyksSejnowski95} who numerically observed that the disorder in connections tends to make stable bumps collapse into positions corresponding to ``places where the synaptic interaction between neurons is strongest'', \emph{i.e.} local minima of the energy.
-Indeed, here we considered only regularly spaced place fields, without any disorder in the connections due to the learning process: for this reason the single-environment case is perfectly ordered.
-This hypothesis could be relaxed to include noise in the synapses even in the single-environment case and we can expect that it would lead to a strongly activated diffusion and the clustering of the clumps as in the multiple-environment case.
-Interestingly, in the 2 dimensional case, the possibility of trajectories bypassing the free energy barriers leads to a larger coefficient constant than in 1d.
-This effect is of particular importance since biological cognitive maps are thought to be two-dimensional.
+It is also related to the clustering effect predicted by Tsodyks \& Sejnowski \cite{TsodyksSejnowski95}, who numerically observed that the presence of disorder in connections tends to make stable bumps collapse into positions corresponding to `places where the synaptic interaction between neurons is strongest', \emph{i.e.} local minima of the energy.
+Interestingly, in the 2-dimensional case, the possibility of trajectories bypassing the free energy barriers leads to a larger coefficient constant than in 1d.
+This effect is of particular relevance for biological cognitive maps, often thought to be two-dimensional.
 Moreover, the cross-talk between environments also causes transitions from one map to the other, in competition with motion within one map.